 Who examines patent applications?

 If application does not meet requirements, does patent have to be amended before grant?

 Any other relevant issues we should consider in connection with the patent system in Lithuania?

-In Lithuania, disclosure of information shall not affect the patentability of an invention if the information was disclosed within 6 months preceding the filing date of a patent application and where the disclosure of information has been made:
+In Lithuania, disclosure of information shall not affect the patentability of an invention if the information was disclosed during the 6 months preceding the filing date of a patent application and where the disclosure of information has been made:

-The Patent Bureau in Lithuania does not require provide evidence that the invention is new and does not examine the patents in respect to their novelty, inventive step and industrial applicability.
+The Patent Bureau in Lithuania does not require provide provision of evidence to display that the invention is new and does not examine the patents in respect to their novelty, inventive step and industrial applicability.